nukah/nukah.github.io/content/thoughts/guidebook.md

 end
 ```

-- Liskov Substitution Principle (LSP): Subtypes should be substitutable for their base types without affecting the correctness of the program.
+### Liskov Substitution Principle (LSP)

+Subtypes should be substitutable for their base types without affecting the correctness of the program.
 This means that you should be able to use a subclass wherever the superclass is expected, without causing unexpected behavior.

 ```ruby
 # BAD: A class hierarchy that violates LSP